 1. Skin Health.
 Biotin deficiency can affect the skin's outer appearance and inner health.
 Today, skin products contain biotin to help promote skin moisturization that prevents dry skin and irritation.
 This vitamin is essential for the prevention and treatment of serious skin conditions and will give you that healthy youthful glow.

-2. Hair and Nail Health.
+2. Healthy Hair.
 Deficiency in biotin may lead to brittle or thin nails, hair loss and grey hair in some instances.
 If you have a good amount of vitamin B7 in your body, it can help you have stronger hair and nails.
 Studies prove that biotin supplementation is effective in treating various hair and nail problems.

-3. Improves Energy and Mood.
+3. Energy Booster.
 Biotin helps boost energy and mood where it metabolizes carbohydrates, proteins and fats.
 Vitamin B7 and other B vitamins play a significant role in converting nutrients into the energy that our body needs.
 Deficiency in biotin can lead to mood swings and feelings of tiredness.

-4. Thyroid and Adrenal Function.
-A balanced supply of biotin, together with other B vitamins can give support on the proper functioning of your thyroid and adrenal glands which are both responsible for pain perception, hunger, sleep and mood.
+4. Thyroid Function.
+Balanced supply of biotin and other B vitamins can give support on the proper functioning of your thyroid and adrenal glands.
+They are both responsible for pain perception, hunger, sleep and mood.
 Deficiency can cause weight gain, fatigue and trouble sleeping.

 5. Nervous System.
-Research shows that biotin helps in the proper functioning of your nervous system and may be helpful in treating peripheral nerve damage or diabetic nerve pain caused by diabetic neuropathy.
+Research shows that biotin helps in the proper functioning of your nervous system.
+It may be helpful in treating peripheral nerve damage or diabetic nerve pain caused by diabetic neuropathy.
 Also, deficiency can lead to nervous system disorders like multiple sclerosis and can affect your memory.

 6. Immunity Boost.
-Biotin can impact one's immune system for it is essential in the development of white blood cells which are the defence mechanisms of the immune system that protect you against bacteria and viruses.
+Biotin can impact one's immune system.
+Essential in the development of white blood cells which are the defence mechanisms of the immune system.
 Inadequate level of biotin is linked to impaired immune function and high chances of infection.

 8. Muscle Pain Relief.
-Vitamin B7 plays a major role in muscle health where it helps repair damaged tissues and muscle recovery from strength training exercises.
+Vitamin B7 plays a major role in muscle health.
+It helps repair damaged tissues and muscle recovery from strength training exercises.
 It also helps reduce muscle aches, joint inflammation as well as stiffness after a heavy workout and rebuilds stronger muscle fibres.

 9. Healthy Metabolism.
 Biotin changes proteins, carbohydrates and fats into energy, therefore promoting metabolism and normal body weight.
 Studies show that it helps treat and normalize fat metabolism in weight-loss programs.
 Also, deficiency of the vitamin can cause weight gain and lack of energy.

 10. Heart Health.
 It helps regulate glucose level and can be helpful for people with type 2 diabetes for it enhances insulin sensitivity.
-It also reduces low-density lipoprotein (LDL) or bad cholesterol levels that can help promote heart health and reduces your risk of having cardiovascular diseases and stroke attack.
+Reduces low-density lipoprotein (LDL) or bad cholesterol levels and your risk of having cardiovascular diseases and stroke attack.

 Biotin is available in vitamin B complexes, in multivitamins and in individual supplements.
-It comes in the form of capsules, tablets, gummies, liquids etc. Biotin supplements are often used to promote skin, hair and nail health.
+Comes in the form of capsules, tablets, gummies, liquids.
+Biotin supplements are often used to promote skin, hair and nail health.
 However, there is little evidence to show that they are effective.

 The daily biotin requirements are relatively small, which is around 30 mcg per day.
 Also, bacteria in the intestine make biotin, so vitamin B7 deficiency is quite rare.
-All of us have varying nutritional needs, so it is very important to speak with your healthcare provider about your daily requirement of biotin.
+All of us have varying nutritional needs.
+It is very important to speak with your healthcare provider about your daily requirement of biotin.

 Dosage and Duration

 Dietary supplements should be taken with care because of the potential side effects and interactions it might cause.
-Always remember that you need to consult first your healthcare provider to know the right dosage and duration for the supplements you are planning to take.
-Here are the following recommended dietary intakes for biotin which are based on gender and age:
+Seek medical advice from your healthcare provider to know the right dosage and duration.
+Here are the following recommended dietary biotin intake which are based on gender and age:

 0 to 6 months